Cash Runway Calculator

 Growth-preserving cuts: what to protect when trimming

 Growth-preserving cuts extend runway with minimum damage to MRR growth rate.
-In this runway calculator with growth preserving cuts mode, levers with revenue damage coefficients above 40% (marketing cut, growth pause) are excluded.
+In growth-preserving mode, levers with revenue damage coefficients above 40% (marketing cut, growth pause) are excluded.
 The remaining levers — SaaS audit, office/travel, contractor freeze, moderate headcount, salary reduction — typically produce 6–10 months of runway extension with under 10% ARR damage over 12 months.

 The trade-off: growth-preserving cuts rarely get you all the way to Default Alive if your starting runway is under 9 months.
 In crisis scenarios, marketing and growth pauses become necessary.
 The calculator's scenario mode selector forces this choice explicit so you don't accidentally kill growth while trying to extend runway.